minyez/minyez.github.io/_posts/2024-07-21-generate-markdown-from-org-using-ox-pandoc.md

 ```

 This would be useful if notes are written in a single file but wants to
 be published in a series of markdown posts.

-One caveat is that unlike export of whole buffer, pandoc metadata
-(probably also options, not tested) does not work with multiple lines in
+Note that multi-line options
+and metadata have to be defined with the `<PROPERTY>+` syntax.
-subtree, where only the last line is used.
+Otherwise, only the last line of the same property will be recognized.

 ## Batch export